AshuraKuranata/project-one/README.md

 * Modal on main page that will appear to require user inputs (user adventurer's name, game class, and confirmation).
 These inputs will apply to the game's scripting.

+---

 ## Day 4:

 Working on improving/adding more scripted events to Game News Page.
 Decided to add in "Like" buttons for each article.

-Created the scripting event to target for listeners, but currently trying to determine how to target specific span based on ID vs. creating individual classes and building code that way.
+Created the scripting event to target for listeners, but currently trying to determine how to target specific span with text listed vs. creating individual classes/ids for each.

 Going back to modal build while waiting.